 There are three types of them, Fusion 5, Fusion 5 ProGlide and Fusion 5 proshield .
 We will not discuss differences here since we know nothing about it, and it is not important for this story.

-Don`t ask how but during the next hour and next round of beer we got our hands on two Fusion 5 blade refills each purchased in different country.
+Don`t ask how but during the next hour and next round of beer we got our hands on two Fusion 5 blade refills each purchased in different countries.

-We will not make a point by comparing them to each other, since it would not be fair, it is obvious that they are different Fusion 5 models.
-But what about comparing them to their originals from Gillette website?
+We will not make a point by comparing them to each other since it would not be fair, it is obvious that they are different Fusion 5 models.
+But what about comparing them to their originals from the Gillette website?
 I think that difference can be seen.
-That also would not be a problem, and would not be worth of mentioning if we did not reach conclusion that sometimes same type razor blades perform quite differently.
-So to make a statement we decided to wright down 3 things that can be compared in use of razor blades and here they are:
+That also would not be a problem, and would not be worth mentioning if we did not reach the conclusion that sometimes the same type razor blades perform quite differently.
+So to make a statement we decided to write down 3 things that can be compared in the use of razor blades and here they are:

-We are now talking about two most opposite cases that we noticed in a few years period of use of the same type of blades.
-Once more i repeat, these results are subjective, and we made this table in a try to visualize and quantify our discussion.
+We are now talking about the two most opposite cases that we noticed in a few years period of use of the same type of blades.
+Once more I repeat, these results are subjective, and we made this table in a try to visualize and quantify our discussion.
 So seven people filed out the table and here is what we came up with:

 Converted to a topic of our story you could purchase 1.568,914 pieces of Gillette Fusion 5 razor blades

 By being born in Bosnia you get a chance to sell your entire working lifetime for 524.160 $ US $ (if you are lucky enough to have a job at the first place)